What kind of school is this?

-Students will receive transcripts from their host institution.
+For credit bearing programs students will receive transcripts from their host institution.
 Often, host institutions will send faculty to teach one or more classes alongside the classes offered by Rizoma Field School.
 We will work with your institution to create an adjunct position for our classes so that students will receive credit in their home institution.

 Who are your local partners?

 In this area of Colonia, Uruguay we are lucky to have so many resources that make this place a very interesting one for exploring sustainable futures.
 There are a few enterprises that mirror local, environmental, small-scale production popping up in the Global North (microbrewery, earth building, organic agriculture, sustainable agritourism) as well as very many social structures that exist here that are common in the Global South (small scale dairy production and local dairy college, local poultry producer, small-scale vineyard, localized fish sellers).
 There is so much localized production here that is not a result of a movement, but is a common way of life and has been for generations.

 We are also developing volunteer abroad opportunities with several local partners.
 One is working with small-scale low-income farmers, helping with both labor and developing sustainable practices that save money and help keep them in business.
 This is something that is an ongoing project for a local organic agricultural center, and something we could easily jump in on to help them.